 Security levels are applied to various user locations without requiring user expertise or understanding of network security, port configurations, hidden shared files, or other technical details.
-Immediate information on which locations and policies are available by simply mousing over the taskbar icon to view the Endpoint Security Client ToolTip (see Figure 2-1).
+Immediate information on which location and firewall setting the Endpoint Security Client 3.5 is in and which adapters are presently active or permitted is available by simply mousing over the taskbar icon to view the Endpoint Security Client ToolTip (see Figure 2-1).